 The people of the Netherlands celebrate the American holiday on the same day as the United States, as many of the Pilgrims were originally from the Netherlands.

-Grenada, a West Indian island, celebrates Thanksgiving on October 25th.
+Grenada, a Carribean island in the West Indies, celebrates Thanksgiving on October 25th.
 Their holiday actually marks the anniversary of the U.S.-led invasion of the island in 1983 in response to the execution of Grenadian Prime Minister Maurice Bishop.